bijaymunda181/Linux-prep/linux-questions.md

 du -sh * | sort -nr

-7️⃣ How do you extend a partition or logical volume when it’s running out of space?
+## 7️⃣ How do you extend a partition or logical volume when it’s running out of space?

-8️⃣ How do you check inode usage on your filesystem?
+## 8️⃣ How do you check inode usage on your filesystem?
+df -i

+- df → shows filesystem disk usage.

+- -i → displays inode usage instead of block (disk) usage.

-9️⃣ What command is used to check and repair filesystem errors?
+## 9️⃣ What command is used to check and repair filesystem errors?
+fsck command

+Example:

+- sudo fsck /dev/sda1

 🔟 How do you unmount a filesystem safely before making changes or removing a disk?